 Being a landlord is a full-time gig.
 Not to mention that the tenant-landlord laws in Philadelphia benefit the tenants in many ways.
 Which is a positive thing 90% of the time.
 The other 10% are rules that people occupying properties know how to bend and play with to their advantage.
 As a landlord, you may be looking into other possibly investments and have a shorter timeline than others.
 Personally, if I needed to sell my house in Philadelphia and the property sale was delayed, I would be frustrated.
 There are countless scenarios that can negatively impact landlords on investment properties, and delay the sale.

 Out of every 14 renters in Philadelphia, 1 of them will face an eviction each year.
+The Philadelphia eviction process is not for the light hearted.
+Philadelphia is known to be a tenant-friendly city, which is good.
+However, tenants typically know how to take advantage of this and work the system.
 Which is more common than landlords would like to face as well!
 Homeowners that have filed multiple evictions can eventually get fed up with the whole ‘real estate thing’, give up on their properties, driving them to sell.
 Depending on how the hearing goes, the eviction process in Philadelphia can take weeks.
 Your timeline is not only in your hands, but also your tenants’ hands.

 Unfortunately, this is quite common in Philadelphia.
 It has become so common, that landlords are becoming accustomed to selling homes with squatters in them already.
 Known as the ‘squatter special’.
 Typically, the house is discounted a few thousand dollars on the sticker price in exchange for the buyer dealing with the hassle.
 There are several strategies that are used to get squatters out of your properties in Philadelphia.
 Fortunately, houses can still be sold with squatters in them, however you may scare aware potential buyers and that could slow the process of your home sale.